2005 Spanish Grand Prix: Background

-The BAR-Honda did not take part in this race, serving the first of a two race ban following irregularities at the San Marino Grand Prix.
+The BAR-Honda team did not take part in this race, serving the first of a two race ban following irregularities at the San Marino Grand Prix.

 Qualifying

-Kimi Räikkönen drove to the pole position before Mark Webber, who set the fastest lap during the second qualifying session to claim the front row, leaving championship leader Fernando Alonso on the second row in third.
+Kimi Räikkönen set pole position while Mark Webber claimed his second front row start, leaving championship leader Fernando Alonso on the second row in third.

 Race

 Right from the start Räikkönen started pulling away at a blistering pace, setting the fastest lap thirteen times in only twenty four laps.
 Alonso's tyres wore down and he was forced to take care of them and come home in second place, never taking the lead from Räikkönen.

 Webber had a dismal start, losing second and then third to Alonso and Ralf Schumacher, respectively.
 After the first round of pitstops he lost three positions and had to battle his way back to finish in sixth.
 Alonso's teammate Giancarlo Fisichella moved around constantly in the field, but managed to end up in fifth from sixth on the grid.

 Jarno Trulli had a good race, ending up on the podium in third ahead of his teammate Ralf Schumacher, who fell behind after the first round of pitstops.
 Meanwhile, Räikkönen's teammate Juan Pablo Montoya had an average race, moving around in the field but still only managing a seventh place.
 It was his return from a two-race absence to recover from a shoulder injury.
 David Coulthard claimed the final points-paying position in eighth after starting from ninth.

 Some of the retirements included Michael Schumacher, whose tyre failed on lap 47, his third retirement of the year.
 Jacques Villeneuve also had to retire on lap 52 after a water leak resulted in his engine overheating.

 This was Räikkönen's first victory of 2005.